PROEESH/DE_exam/README.md

   --region us-central1

-  # if not working yet like me - runit from local and change the runner to "DirectRunner"
+  # if not working yet like me - run it from local and change the runner to "DataflowRunner" so the job working. and in the airflow Composer will run the bigquery jobs
+  python src/Pipelines/ingest-api2.py --runner DataflowRunner